 What to Do

-Soak the chick in a warm sits bath for at least 5 minutes and gently remove all the fecal matter using a few drops of soap to help soften.
+Soak the chick in a warm sitz bath for at least 5 minutes and gently remove all the fecal matter using a few drops of soap to help soften.
 After treatment, keep chick isolated so you’re sure the little guy poops.
-Remember, chicks chill easily and it’s important to provide an adequate heat source as soon as possible after the sits bath.
+Remember, chicks chill easily and it’s important to provide an adequate heat source as soon as possible after the sitz bath.

 You’ll need 3 buckets, any will do, but personally I like the 5 gallon size.
 Use Ivory liquid soap in the first one for the bath.
 You can add 1/2 cup of 20 Mule Team Borax to the bath for a positive effect if your chicken is light or white.